pcarbo/pcarbo/docs/r-macos.md

 ### 3. Install the recommended versions of clang and gfortran

-Search Homebrew and MacPorts for the recommended version of **clang** and **gfortran**, and install these packages (or "ports").
+Search Homebrew and MacPorts for the recommended version of **clang** and **gfortran**, and install these packages (also called "ports").
 (Note that clang may be bundled with an llvm package, and gfortran may be bundled with a gcc package.)
-For example, on my computer, I have R 3.4.3, so I should install clang 4.0.0 and gfortran 6.1 (according to [here][stackoverflow]---I can't find this information on the CRAN website any more).
-I found clang 4.0.1 and gfortran 6.4 (close enough) in MacPorts, so I ran these commands to install them:
+For example, on my computer, I have R 3.4.3, so I should install clang 4.0.0 and gfortran 6.1 (according to [here][stackoverflow]—I can't find this information on the CRAN website any more).
+I found clang 4.0.1 and gfortran 6.4 (close enough, hopefully!) in MacPorts, so I ran these commands to install them:

 ```bash
 sudo port install clang-4.0